Defining Yoga Therapy & Yoga Therapist

 C-IAYT Yoga Therapist

 The global standards set in place by the International Association of Yoga Therapists (IAYT) help to distinguish and characterize yoga therapists who have completed comprehensive training requirements and competencies under an IAYT accredited yoga therapist training program.
-An International Association of Yoga Therapists (IAYT) certified yoga therapist, or C-IAYT, has completed a minimum of 1000 hours of yoga therapy training over the course of 4-6 years, with training focused upon yoga as a therapy and working with individuals as a therapist, not simply as an instructor.
+An International Association of Yoga Therapists (IAYT) certified yoga therapist, or C-IAYT, has completed a minimum of 1000 hours of yoga therapy training over the course of several years, with training focused upon yoga as a therapy and working with individuals as a therapist, not simply as an instructor.
 Yoga Alliance (YA), the registering body for yoga teachers in the USA, is clear on the distinction between yoga therapy and yoga instruction, as well as scope of practice.

 Yoga Therapy Competencies

 The IAYT Competency Profile outlines a range of skills and knowledge base which are essential to the practice of yoga therapy by a C-IAYT yoga therapist, summarized as follows: